-The California Sediment Deposit Remediation Plan is supported by elements of the following management plans for effective implementation: Water Quality Monitoring and Management Plan and the Erosion and Sediment Control Plan.
-So as to not duplicate information, elements from these other management plans are not repeated herein but are, where appropriate, referred to in this California Sediment Deposit Remediation Plan.
+The California Sediment Deposit Remediation Plan is supported by elements of the Water Quality Monitoring and Management Plan for effective implementation.
+So as to not duplicate information, elements from the Water Quality Monitoring and Management Plan are not repeated herein but are, where appropriate, referred to in this California Sediment Deposit Remediation Plan.